 The Sweep function runs once every 24 hours and allows you to create rules for any folder in your email account.
 Here you go to how it works ~

-Sweep allows you to take specific actions and move emails from desired senders to the (selected) folder, where the emails will be moved to.
+Sweep allows you to take specific actions and move emails from desired senders to the (selected) folder, where the emails will be transferred to.

 Outlook Sweep consists of four options that you have learned above, now explore more about it.